ziadsharara/Mystro/README.md

 # 📚 Mystro - Online Bookstore

 Welcome to **Mystro**, an advanced online bookstore designed to provide a seamless and engaging shopping experience for book lovers.
-Built using **ASP.NET Core**, **Entity Framework Core**, and **Razor Pages**, Mystro offers a modern, scalable, and efficient solution for managing books, users, and orders.
+Built using **ASP.NET Core**, **Entity Framework Core**, and **MVC Architecture**, Mystro offers a modern, scalable, and efficient solution for managing books, users, and orders.

 ---